 Aluminum Chloride Hexahydrate and Excessive Sweating

-The main side effect of Drysol is irritation, which can sometimes, but not always, be overcome by reducing the frequency of use or applying anti-inflammatory drugs, such as lotions containing a corticosteroid.
+The main side effect of Drysol is irritation, which can sometimes, but not always, be overcome by making sure the skin is dry before application and letting the medicine dry completely afterwards.
+Also, reducing the frequency of use or applying anti-inflammatory drugs, such as lotions containing a corticosteroid may help.